- Product: Aleph

 ORA-00001: unique constraint (XXX01.Z11_ID) violated

 Because of an issue in Aleph Installation Kit (AIK) for Aleph 23 an Oracle parameter was set to wrong value.
-Ex Libris has fixed the issue in AIK meanwhile.
+Ex Libris has fixed the issue in the AIK (as of May 2017).

 The solution is to change a hidden parameter in oracle by setting (as oracle user in oracle server):